gwendall/cryptopunks-indexer/README.md

   TAIL=1 ETH_RPC_URL=<...> FILTER_TOPICS=1 CHUNK_SIZE=2000 npm run sync
   ```
   Optionally add WebSocket for near‑realtime triggers: `ETH_WS_URL=<your-wss>`.

+## Performance Tips

+- Bigger windows on strong RPCs: Start with `CHUNK_SIZE=20000` on Alchemy PAYG.
+If you see retries or slowdowns, reduce to `10000` or `5000`.
+The indexer auto‑adapts down on provider errors.
+- Reduce payload: Set `FILTER_TOPICS=1` to request only tracked event topics.
+- Skip timestamps for speed: `SKIP_TIMESTAMPS=1` avoids extra `getBlock` calls during backfill.
+- Keep logs quiet: Avoid `--verbose` during catch‑up; it adds I/O overhead.
+- Don’t tail while catching up: Run without `TAIL` until you’re near latest; then enable `TAIL=1`.
+- Storage: Keep `data/` on a fast local disk for better write throughput (SQLite WAL mode is enabled by default).
+- Region: Using an RPC in a nearby region can reduce latency across many requests.

+Timestamps note:

+- If you backfilled with `SKIP_TIMESTAMPS=1`, historical rows will have `block_timestamp = null`.
+If you need timestamps on all rows, the current approach is to re‑sync from scratch with `SKIP_TIMESTAMPS=0`.
+If you prefer a lightweight timestamp backfill (no re‑ingest of logs), open an issue — it’s straightforward to add a helper that fills timestamps by unique block numbers.

 How to find the deploy block manually:
 - Go to the contract on Etherscan: https://etherscan.io/address/0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb